A baby was abandoned in an airport bathroom in 1986. Now he knows some of the truth

 Scientific strides would end up furnishing Hydes with his answer.
 According to his Facebook post, genetic genealogists - the same group of analysts who have helped solve so many cold cases in recent years - eventually tracked down his birth family.

-Although his mother has passed away, Hydes was able to connect with his birth father and siblings from both parents, "who were all unaware of my existence," he wrote.
+Although his mother has died, Hydes was able to connect with his birth father and siblings from both parents, "who were all unaware of my existence", he wrote.

 However, the details of how he ended up abandoned in an airport bathroom on that day in 1986 are still unknown, he acknowledged.

-"As you can imagine this is quite a sensitive issue to all involved and very new to us all, but I wanted to take this time to thank everyone for their continued support over the years," he wrote.
+"As you can imagine this is quite a sensitive issue to all involved and very new to us all, but I wanted to take this time to thank everyone for their continued support over the years."